Bachelor of Mathematical Sciences/ Bachelor of Science

-You may choose a second major, either from the Bachelor of Science/Bachelor of Mathematical Sciences degree (called a double major) or from AUT's list of additional majors.
+You may choose a second major, either from the Bachelor of Mathematical Sciences/Bachelor of Science degree (called a double major) or from AUT's list of additional majors.
 Minors are also available in these subjects.
 The availability of additional majors and minors will depend on timetabling and subject restrictions, and in some cases, choosing an additional major or minor may require students to undertake extra points to complete their degree.

 See the list of additional majors, minors and electives offered by the Faculty of Design and Creative Technologies.